 I should point out, we haven’t had any big storms yet.
 I have spent a lot of time in my greenhouse during a blustery gale.
 The greenhouse didn’t even creek!

-Weather update, December 2016 – Greenhouse still standing!
+Weather update, December 2016 – Waltons Greenhouse still standing!

 5 years on and my polycarbonate greenhouse is still going strong.
 I live in Dawlish, in South Devon.
 The storms of 2014 hit Dawlish very badly, destroying our railway and flooding out town.
 We even made it to global news.
 You may remember the images of a railway track suspended in mid-air?